Resolve to Make the Most of the New Year

 Spend Time with Family

 If you’ve resolved to volunteer, why not join our large and diverse volunteer corps and learn what all the fuss is about?
 We have dozens of fun and educational volunteer opportunities around the state, from trail maintenance and visitor services to gardening and marketing and beyond.
-Search for all opportunities
+See all volunteer opportunities >

 Visit New Places